Tray Ceilings: Pros, Cons, Tips And Design Ideas To Inspire You

 Using wallpaper on the uppermost part of the tray ceiling adds elegance to the room, especially if the wallpaper design has gilded accents.
 Coordinate the wallpaper color with your wall color and the room decor to pull the room together.

 Another option is using wood planks or paneling to create a beautiful focal point in your tray.
 Stained wood will create a rich, traditional feel, while an off-white panel gives the room a lighter cottage approach.

 Ceramic or tin tiles can create a dramatic look, especially in the dining room or living room.
 For a cheaper approach with the same effect, decorate the ceiling with a stencil.

-Tray ceilings are a great way for homeowners to get creative and play with their design instincts.
-Once you install a tray ceiling (or you bought a house with one), there are several factors to consider before finalizing the decor: which room it’s in, whether you can install lighting, and just how much attention you want to draw toward the tray.
-Tiles, stencils, paint and fixtures are all ways to make your tray ceiling look great — how you use them is up to you.
+Tray ceilings are an excellent way for homeowners to get creative and play with their design instincts.
+Once you install a tray ceiling (or buy a house with one), there are several factors to consider before finalizing the decor: which room it’s in, whether you can install lighting and just how much attention you want to draw towards the tray.
+Tiles, stencils, paint and fixtures are all ways to make your tray ceiling look great – how you use them is up to you.

 Gallery Wall Ideas: Themes, Layouts And Hanging Tips

 Looking to create a gallery wall in your home?
 Explore themes, layouts, and more to help you make a picture perfect gallery wall.

 13 Popular Home Decor Styles And How To Pull Them Off In Your Home

 We researched some of the current interior design trends and spoke to a few industry professionals to get the best tips for decorating your space.